Miouss/lolmood-api-old/README.md

 # lol-mood-api
-Lol mood api is an API Rest underdeveloppement using Riot Public API to retrieve key stats from the game League of Legends
+Lol mood api is an API Rest underdeveloppement using Riot Public API to retrieve key stats from a player of the game League of Legends

 ## Test the API yourself locally
 ### Use a Xammp server